 This paper began by identifying that the vote-buying literature has relied almost exclusively on expected-value assumptions at the cost of overlooking several empirical inconsistencies.
-In particular, we have identified two, namely political contestation and the role of sunk costs.
+We have identified two in particular, namely political contestation and the role of sunk costs.
 To clarify these empirical departures, we have applied basic concepts of prospect theory into the study of vote buying.
-After formalizing a voting game framed within the expected-value framework, we designed and implemented an economic experiment.
+After formalizing a voting game within the expected-value framework, we designed and implemented an economic experiment.
 Results widely conform with prospect theory.
 In particular, we concentrated our efforts on two findings.
-First, clientelist political parties buy more votes when they are probable winners because decision-makers in the domain of gains usually underweight (“play down”) the probability of electoral success, making risky strategies such as vote-buying more attractive (risk-aversion).
-Second, clientelist political parties buy more votes when they have experienced larger sunk costs in the past because decision-makers in the domain of losses usually exaggerate the probabilities of unlikely electoral losses, making risky strategies such as vote-buying more attractive (risk-seeking).
-Importantly, in these scenarios parties that have gambled considerable amounts of resources in the past will tend to engage in more aggressive and expensive instances of vote buying to break-even.
+First, clientelist political parties buy more votes when they are probable winners because decision-makers in the domain of gains usually underweight (“play down”) the probability of electoral success, making risky strategies such as vote buying more attractive (risk-aversion).
+Second, clientelist political parties buy more votes when they have experienced larger sunk costs in the past because decision-makers in the domain of losses usually exaggerate the probability of unlikely electoral losses, making risky strategies such as vote buying more attractive (risk-seeking).
+Importantly, in these scenarios, parties that have gambled considerable amounts of resources in the past will tend to engage in more aggressive and expensive instances of vote buying to break even.

-We encourage future research, particularly scholars in comparative politics, development, behavioral and electoral studies, to consider prospect theory as a valid alternative to explain decision-making under risk.
-In our experiment we had to sacrifice a number of important aspects, such as the probability of defection and the income distribution among voters.
+We encourage future research, particularly scholars in comparative politics, development, behavioral, and electoral studies, to consider prospect theory as a valid alternative to explain decision-making under risk.
+In our experiment, we had to sacrifice a number of important aspects, such as the probability of defection and the income distribution among voters.
 We intend to implement such considerations in future research.